f3d-app/f3d/doc/user/LIMITATIONS_AND_TROUBLESHOOTING.md

  * If all fails, remove your `.cache` user dir and check that `pcmanfm` thumbnails are working.
   * If they are working, then it is an issue specific to your file manager (see below for a potential work around).
   * If only a few format have working thumbnails, then it is an issue with the mime types database.
-  * If no formats have working thumbnails, then it is an issue with the `f3d-plugin-xxx.thumbnailer` files.
+  * If no formats have working thumbnails, then it is can be an issue with sandboxing or with the `f3d-plugin-xxx.thumbnailer` files.
   * If only big file do not have thumbnails, this is intended, you can modify this behavior in the `thumbnail.d/10_global.json` configuration folder using the `max-size` option.

+  > `--rendering-backend` CLI option is not working as expected

+Dynamically switching rendering backend require VTK 9.4.0, you may need to update VTK or to use our [binary release](INSTALLATION.md)

 ## Windows